Model and Debug Test Point Signals with HDL Coder

 On the Set Target Reference Design task, you can specify the HDL Coder default reference designs, or a custom reference design that you want to integrate the HDL IP core into.
 If you do not specify unique names for test point signals, running this task can fail.
 To fix this error, in the Result subpane, select the link to generate unique names for test point signals.
 To verify that the task passes, rerun the task.

-On the Set Target Interface task, you see the test point ports in the Target platform interface table.
+On the Set Target Interface task, you can enable HDL DUT port generation for testpoints by selecting the Enable HDL DUT port generation for testpoints checkbox and see the test point ports in the Target platform interface table.
 You can map the ports to AXI4, AXI4-Lite, or External Port interfaces.
 After you run this task, the code generator stores this testpoint interface mapping information on the DUT.
 To see this information, in the HDL Block Properties for the DUT Subsystem, on the Target Specification tab, look for the TestPointMapping block property.
 You can reload this information for the DUT across subsequent runs of the workflow.

 On the Generate RTL Code and IP Core task, right-click and select Run to Selected Task to generate the IP core.
 The code generator opens an IP Core Generation report that displays the mapping of test point ports to interfaces.